 Reverse Proxy & Load Balancer

 The User can configure origin servers (or backend servers) for the reverse proxy or load balancer to run on the Edge.
-Each server has hostname, machine ID, service ports, etc.
+Each server has a hostname, machine ID, service ports, etc.

-Predefined load balancing policies like weighted round-robin, weighted consistent hashing, modulo hashing, least connections are provided and the User can choose one from them.
+Predefined load balancing policies like weighted round-robin, weighted consistent hashing, modulo hashing, and least connections are provided and the User can choose one from them.

 The User can define their own ad-hoc load balancing rules via web forms or Edge scripting.

 The backend servers can be toggled up and down when a specified number of successive failures are detected.
 Automatic backend retry policies can also be specified or customized.
 For example, when 500 happens, automatically retry another backend server according to some rules.

 Timeout settings on each backend server can be specified, like connect, read, and send timeout thresholds.
 They can be on the request level and can be conditional.

 Proactive health checks on the backend servers can be enabled.
 The User can configure custom health-check requests and complicated response checks.

 The load balancer and reverse proxy facility are integrated by the Edge language.
 And it can support tiered caching and request routing for complicated multi-layer CDN-like networks.

 We can allow configurations of NGINX’s HTTP cache which is based on the file system and files.
 Various common NGINX